input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

   open TreeType
 ```
 ## Local state
+The local state is the state of a single party and consists of the block-tree of the
+party.
 ```agda
   record LocalState {A : Set} (blockTree : TreeType A) : Set where
     constructor ⟪_⟫